What is Investment Banking?

 - Role of Investment Banker in IPOs and Underwriting: One of the major functions of investment banks is facilitating the underwriting services to private corporations and other entities.
 You must have heard of Initial Public Offerings (IPO), during IPOs the private company is seeking funds from the public by selling the company’s shares at a predetermined price.A lot goes into selling the share of a company to the public; a major role is played by investment bankers in facilitating the IPOs.

 First and foremost, before offering the shares to the public, the valuation of the company is done to determine the optimum prices for shares.
 Investment bankers play a huge role in researching and conducting financial analysis to analyze the financial well-being of the firm.

 After conducting a complex analysis the price of the security is determined.
-Selecting an optimum price is important to avoid any under subscriptions or oversubscription scenario.
+Selecting an optimum price is important to avoid any subscriptions or oversubscription scenarios.
 Investment banks act as a mediator in the IPOs and also acts as underwriter for shares issued.

 They are responsible for finding the best competitor for the deal so that their client s could benefit from the M&A deal.

 Investment bankers have to leverage their network and expertise to identify the perfect fit.
 It also involves doing the valuation for companies so that a fair price is established for the sale or purchase of another entity.
 Investment bankers help to determine if the price offered by another company is fair or not (in case the company is being acquired) and determine the fair value of the other entity (in case the company is acquiring).